AdobeDocs/marketo.en/help/marketo/product-docs/crm-sync/salesforce-sync/add-remove-picklist-values.md

 >[!NOTE]
 >
->If a lead field and a contact field in Salesforce have different values, the values in common will be available for use in Marketo.
+>If a lead field and a contact field in Salesforce have different values, the values in common will be available for use in Marketo Engage.

 If a lead field and a contact field in Salesforce have different values: